In practice, I’m often asked what are the most effective treatments? Not an easy question to answer.

-In our profession, there is a lot of emphasis on what is known as ‘evidence based’ treatment, i.e. treatment where there has been research and testing to validate its efficacy.
+In our profession, there is a lot of emphasis on what is known as ‘evidence-based’ treatment, an i.e. treatment where there has been researching and testing to validate its efficacy.

 Of course, a lot of treatments are still in evolution as far as this process goes.
 This means clinically, Chiropractors are seeing great results however, the research to back it up is lagging.

 All this being said, there are 2 treatments which we know for certain are reliably effective each and every time.